 Take minutes at User Group meetings

-Send minutes to MnCCC 10 business days prior to next CHS User Group meeting
+Send minutes to MnCCC within 10 business days after the last CHS User Group meeting

-Find a replacement in his/her absence
+Find a replacement in their absence

 Appointed Positions.
+The roles of appointed positions are as follows:

-The Information Services Support Group (ISSG) will appoint a member as CHS User Group Liaison to act as a Liaison between the CHS User Group and the IT Staff of the ISSG Group
+The Information Services Support Group (ISSG) will appoint a member as CHS User Group Liaison to act as a Liaison between the CHS User Group and the members of ISSG

-MnCCC Executive Committee will appoint a member as a CHS User Group Board Liaison to act as a liaison between the CHS User Group and the MnCCC Executive Committee.
+The MnCCC Board will appoint a member as a CHS User Group Board Liaison to act as a liaison between the CHS User Group and the MnCCC Board

 Project Manager.
+The roles of a Project Manager, when necessary for the work of the User Group, will be as follows:

-Work closely with Neumo, User Group, and Enhancements to ensure the interests of PH-Doc are advanced
+Work closely with Neumo, User Group, and Enhancement Workgroup to ensure the interests of PH-Doc are advanced

 Discuss individual enhancements and how they fit into larger releases